huntdatacenter/rbgen/README.md

 Development
 =====

-The intention is that development goes on in the default branch, with 'releasable' code in the master branch.
-Unfortunately I've failed to be disciplined enough to stick to that - see c.f. commit be06585e337b and onwards, accidentally committed to master branch because I wasn't paying attention - but we'll see how it goes.
+The intention is that development takes place on the `default` branch, or on feature branches branched off from default.
+I've sometimes failed to be disciplined enough to stick to that - see c.f. commit be06585e337b and onwards, accidentally committed to master branch because I wasn't paying attention - but that's the intention and we'll see how it goes.

 More information
 =====